 In North America, the black-footed ferret is one of the most endangered North American mammals.
 Once thought to be completely decimated, a rancher discovered a small population on his ranch in Wyoming in 1981.
-Since then, efforts by conservationists, breeding programs and landowners are bringing the population back from the brink of extinction.
-Today the population wavers around 500 ferrets alive in the wild with more in breeding programs preparing to be reintroduced into the wild.
+Since then, conservationists, breeding programs, and landowners’ efforts are bringing the population back from the brink of extinction.
+Today the population wavers around 500 ferrets alive in the wild, with more breeding programs preparing to reintroduce more ferrets into the wild.

 HOW TO OBSERVE #NationalFerretDay

 Learn more about the conservation of the black-footed ferret and its rediscovery.
 Watch the movie Ferret Town to learn more.

 Have you invited a ferret to share your home?
 Share your experiences with your ferret companion.
 Celebrate by learning more about ferrets and how they live and grow.
 Families and classrooms, download and print this ferret coloring sheet.